 If you want to enable secure smtp, and I recommend strongly you do, you

-should uncomment (by removing the leading # that starts) the five lines defining
+should uncomment (by removing the leading # that starts) seven of the lines

 smtps inet n - y - - smtpd